the AT Command Set

 characters with those from its attached device.
 This is the recommended

 setting for ARQ mode.

-computer and modem to stop sending for a while, and the locals
+tell the remote computer and modem to stop sending for a while, and

 If you want to use software flow control to transfer non-text (binary)